RankquantRQ

 within Cohort(i)

-No new math.Cohort uses the same R1 CI-floor computed globally — it's just ranked against fewer competitors.
-Same for R2 and R3.
+No new math.The cohort percentile uses the value computed globally — it is just ranked against fewer competitors.
 This keeps the pipeline fast, the storage cheap, and the output auditable.
-You can verify our cohort score by (a) looking up the product's raw CI-floor, (b) listing the cohort members, and (c) computing the rank yourself.
+You can verify our cohort score by (a) looking up the item's value, (b) listing the cohort members, and (c) computing the rank yourself.

 Category is the coarsest grouping ("wine," "bourbon," "single-origin coffee," etc.) and price is the list price at the time of most recent review.
 The ±20% band is symmetric: a $100 bottle's cohort is $80–$120.